 Longtree told Burshia that he had been present at the scene of the crime on the night that Kim Nees was murdered.
-Longtree described to Burshia how he had watched a group of Native American girls, including Sissie Atkinson and one of the Reddog sisters, among others, beat Kim Nees to death.
+Longtree described to Burshia how he had watched a group of Native American girls, including Sissy Atkinson and one of the Reddog sisters, among others, beat Kim Nees to death.
 Longtree told Orrie Burshia how Kim Nees was trying to get away and begged people to help her.
 Longtree never said that he saw Barry Beach at the murder scene.
 The statement from Burshia was never turned over to Barry Beach’s lawyer.

 Over the years, Mike Longtree has reaffirmed to a number of people his statement that he was present at the time that Kim Nees was murdered.
 On July 1, 2004, Longtree had a conversation with Lisa Perry of Poplar, Montana.
-During that conversation, Longtree told her that he knew the names of the people who killed Kim Nees and further indicated the killers were Maude Kirn (maiden name Greyhawk), Sissy Atkinson, Joanne Jackson, and Jordis Ferguson.
+During that conversation, Longtree told her that he knew the names of the people who killed Kim Nees and further indicated the killers were Maude Kirn (maiden name Grayhawk), Sissy Atkinson, Joanne Jackson, and Jordis Ferguson.
 Lisa Perry has given a sworn statement relating to this conversation.

-Although Orrie Burshia is now dead, the fact that Mike Longtree told her that he had witnessed the murder is confirmed in the statement by Susie Cowans Bissel.
+Although Orrie Burshia is now deceased, the fact that Mike Longtree told her that he had witnessed the murder is confirmed in the statement by Susie Cowans Bissel.
 Bissel has given a sworn statement of what she was told by Orrie Burshia.